EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 “While Rousseff’s victory speech carried a conciliatory tone and invitation for debate and change, her ability to regain credibility will require more than just words,” said Flavia Cattan-Naslausky, a strategist with RBS Securities.

-Brazilian markets will only stabilize, she said, once Rousseff announces “concrete policy initiatives” and appointments to key government positions in the finance ministry and the central bank.
+Brazilian markets will only stabilize, RBS added, once Rousseff announces “concrete policy initiatives” and appointments to key government positions in the finance ministry and the central bank.

-Most analysts remain skeptical, however, as Rousseff’s first term saw little in the way of significant economic reforms.

-Those doubts were fed on Monday afternoon when outgoing Finance Minister Guido Mantega offered a rosy assessment of the Brazilian economy in a press conference and said the election “shows that the population approves of the economic policy we are practicing.”
+The Bovespa index lost as much as 6.2 percent in early trade but later trimmed losses to about 4.7 percent as bargain hunters swooped in.

 “Without an acceleration in productivity, a further correction of the real seems highly probable in the near future,” Santander economists led by Mauricio Molan said.
 They forecast the real will overshoot in the short term, later converging to 2.55 per dollar at the end of the year.